tsterbak/pydataberlin-2019/README.md

 # pydataberlin-2019
-This Repository contains the material for my tutorial "Managing the end-to-end machine learning lifecycle with MLFlow" at pyData/pyCon Berlin 2019.
+This Repository contains the resources for my tutorial **"Managing the end-to-end machine learning lifecycle with MLFlow"** at pyData/pyCon Berlin 2019.

 # Basic example